We recommend reading all of the FAQ’s to get a full understanding of the event.

 We are anticipating about 60 teams.
 A list of registered teams will be available here.
 There will be approximately 20 challenges, with a minimum number that must completed.

 What kind of challenges will we have to complete?

 Teams will compete in a variety of mental, physical, and skill-based challenges at locations and businesses throughout the city of Steamboat.
 Perhaps the greatest challenge will be getting to the challenge sites (all can be accessed via the Core Trail) and back to Slopeside Grill without a motorized vehicle.

 What are the race rules and how will they be enforced?

-Race rules will be posted for participant prior to the race.
-Race marshals will be located at each challenge location to monitor racers and check off on successful completion of the challenge.
+Race rules will be posted online for participants to view prior to the race.
+Challenge Marshals will be located at each challenge location to monitor racers and check off on successful completion of the challenge.
 Teams violating the rules will be disqualified from the race.
 No motorized vehicles are permitted.
 Teams may travel by foot, bike, bus, skateboard, roller blades, etc, but no cars.

 What should we wear?